letstri/vaxee/docs/query.md

 } = useUserStore();

 /**
- * Prefetch the data on the server only when the component is visible on the rendered page.
+ * Wait the data resolving on the server only when the component is visible on the rendered page.
  * It won't be fetched on the client side after router navigation.
  *
  * @see https://vuejs.org/api/composition-api-lifecycle#onserverprefetch